qbit86/arborescence/src/Arborescence.Abstractions/README.md

             out-edges : V → [E] ┘
 ```

-The _adjacency_ concept provides an interface for access of the adjacent vertices (neighbors) to a vertex in a graph.
+The _adjacency_ interface provides access to the neighbors of a vertex in a graph.
 In some contexts there is only concern for the vertices, while the edges are not important.

 ## Basic usage

-We start with the simpler concept of an adjacency graph, where edges (flights) are of no interest, only connected vertices (airports).
+We start with the simpler abstraction of an adjacency graph, where the edges (flights) are of no interest, only the connected vertices (airports).

 ```csharp
 using NeighborEnumerator = System.ArraySegment<string>.Enumerator;